dottocarlotta/antimasks-hashtags-data-analysis/README.md

 ## Methodology

-We gathered 33,450 Twitter posts containing #NoMasks in July 2020.
-We analysed the trend over time and the top associated hashtags.
+We gathered 33,450 Twitter posts containing #NoMasks in July 2020 and 1660 posts with the French hashtag #StopMasques between July 20 and August 4.

+We analyzed the trend over time and parsed out the most common hashtags in the tweets.

 We then focused the analysis on the tweets posted on July 14 — the day of the Government announcement that made masks compulsory in shops.